The harmonic polytope: Introduction

 summing over all connected bipartite multigraphs $\Gamma$ on edge set $[n]$.
 Here $i(P_\Gamma^-)$ is the number of lattice points in the trimmed generalized permutahedron $P_\Gamma^-$ of $\Gamma$, $X_\Gamma$ is the projective embedding of the toric variety of $\Gamma$ given by the toric ideal of $\Gamma$, $V(\Gamma)$ is the set of vertices of $\Gamma$, and $v(\Gamma) := |V(\Gamma)|$. \end{theorem}

-In the statement above and throughout the paper, volumes are normalized so that any primitive lattice parallelotope has volume $1$.
-For more details, see the introduction to Section \ref{sec:volume}.
+To prove Theorem \ref{thm:volume} we observe that the harmonic polytope can be expressed as a Minkowski sum of simplices, so its volume is a sum of the associated mixed volumes.
+Following an idea of Postnikov \cite{Postnikov}, each mixed volume equals the number of isolated solutions of a system of polynomial equations by Bernstein-Khovanskii-Kushnirenko's theorem, and we can try to count those solutions.
+In Postnikov's case this is easy because one obtains a system of linear equations, which has 0 or 1 solution.
+Our setting is much more subtle because our equations are not linear.
+To count their common solutions, we establish a connection with the theory of \emph{toric edge ideals} \cite{SVV,Villarreal}.
+This connection allows us to express each mixed volume in terms of the degree of a toric ideal, the volume of an \emph{edge polytope}, or the number of lattice points of a \emph{trimmed generalized permutahedron}.

-The harmonic polytope can be expressed as a Minkowski sum of simplices, and its volume is a sum of the associated mixed volumes.
+In order to get an approximation for the volume of the harmonic polytope, it is desirable to count the non-zero terms in the sum of Theorem \ref{thm:volume}.
 We show that the non-zero mixed volumes are in bijection with the pairs of forests on $[n]$ whose union is connected.
-We count them in Proposition \ref{prop:summands}, by computing in the M\"obius algebra of the partition lattice.
+We count them in Proposition \ref{prop:summands} by computing in the M\"obius algebra of the partition lattice.